jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

 2. We will be using `test.m` to adjust parameters, which is an exact copy of `main.m` but with parallel for loops removed to allow for helper figures to appear.
 Parallel for loops do not allow for figures to appear.
 Parameters can be copied over after finishing adjusting.

+3. Just like MATLAB built in functions, type `help functionName` into the Command Window for documentation

 ### readcscan
 1. Format your raw UT C-scan data in a supported character delimited file type (.csv, .txt, .dat) following the format below (header information is okay and will be trimmed automatically):